JuliaTurkuDataScience/PkgTutorial.jl/docs/src/06_code_cov.md

 The last line up here will look for a secret token stored in your repository to connect and upload the code coverage reports to Codecov, so go to your [Codecov](https://about.codecov.io/) account, enable access to your repository and store the secret token provided by Codecov in the settings of your repo.
 After a couple of commits, you should start to see percent coverage and other statistics on the Codecov page of your repo and can also add the Codecov badge to its README.

-Learn more about code coverage at [this tutorial](https://github.com/codecov/example-julia) and at [Codecov Quick Start](https://docs.codecov.com/docs/quick-start).
+Learn more about code coverage at [this tutorial](https://github.com/codecov/example-julia) and [Codecov Quick Start](https://docs.codecov.com/docs/quick-start).